-When first measured in 1965, the national U.S. cesarean birth rate was 4.5%.
-Since then, large groups of healthy, low-risk American women who have received care that supported their bodies' innate capacity for giving birth have achieved 4% to 6% cesarean birth rates and good overall birth outcomes.
-However, the national cesarean rate has increased seven-fold.
-It peaked in 2009 at 32.9% and had dropped slightly, to 32.2%, in 2014.
-So, about one mother in three now gives birth by cesarean section - the nation's most common operating room procedure.
+When first measured in 1965, the national U.S. cesarean birth rate was 4.5 percent.1 Since then, large groups of healthy, low-risk women in the United States who have received care that supported their bodies' innate capacity for giving birth have achieved 4 percent to 6 percent cesarean birth rates and good overall birth outcomes.^{2,3,4} However, the national cesarean rate has increased seven-fold.
+It peaked in 2009 at 32.9 percent and dropped slightly, to 32.2 percent, by 2014.5 About one in three women now gives birth by cesarean section (C-section) - the nation's most common operating room procedure.6

 The nation's leading professional obstetric societies conclude that women and babies have not benefited from this increase in cesarean section, which is "overused."
 While cesarean birth is safer than vaginal birth for certain high-risk conditions, it likely poses greater risk of harm in low-risk women.
-They recommend safe, appropriate prevention of overuse.
+These experts recommend safe, appropriate prevention of overuse of cesarean section.7

-Cesarean section is major surgery and increases the likelihood of many short- and longerterm adverse effects in mothers and babies (some of these harms are listed below).
-There are clear, authoritative recommendations for more judicious use of this procedure.
-Why, then, is the cesarean rate so high?
+C-section is major surgery and increases the likelihood of many short- and longer-term adverse effects in mothers and babies (some of these harms are listed below).
+There are clear, authoritative recommendations for more judicious use of this procedure.^{8,9} Why, then, is the cesarean rate so high?